mattes337/outline/changes/REFRESH.md

 ### 3. Handle All Document Updates on the Client

 Update the WebSocket event handler to process all document updates consistently:

 - In view mode: automatically refresh the document content without page reload for both API and user-originated updates
 - In edit mode: display a warning icon with tooltip about document changes
+- Reset the "progress" state in the Header component when an update is received
+- Reset the yjs collaborative binary state to ensure all clients receive the update

 ### 4. Update API Routes to Set Source Header